gobengo/fyre-hottest-tiled/README.md

 # fyre-hottest-tiled

-A Livefyre StreamHub App that displays the 5 hottest Collections within a Network
+A Livefyre StreamHub App that dynamically displays the 5 hottest Collections within a Network

 # screenshot